iAmNathanJ/nj.codes/content/blog/arrays-methods/index.md

 }
 ```

-But the fact that you need to use polyfills at all alongside something like Babel, may not be obvious.
-Whatever polyfill strategy you use, just know that you will need to ensure these methods exist (whether native or not) before executing them in your target environent.
+The fact that you need to use polyfills alongside something like Babel, may not be obvious.
+Whatever polyfill strategy you use, just know that you will need to ensure these methods exist (whether native or not) _before_ executing them in your target environent.

 ## Conclusion
 You can get quite a lot done with basic arrays in JavaScript.
 If you use the right methods in the approproate places, your code will be one step closer to communicating intent.